Logo

 8. Mind your daily transmitter fees - make sure your ad revenue for the day at least covers them.

-9. If you're new, just click around and experiment :D It's fun!
+9. If you're new, just click around and experiment Smilie It's fun!

 Amazon99